 Signage Along the Way

-Other bushwalkers have left their own markers along the way, which is extremely useful otherwise there’s a big chance you’d get lost.
-Look out for arrows and other brightly-coloured signals as you hike through the gorge.
-There are also maps pinned on trees here and there.
+Other bushwalkers have left their own markers along the way, which is very helpful otherwise there’s a big chance you’d get lost.
+Look for arrows and other brightly-coloured signals as you hike through the gorge.
+There are even maps pinned on trees here and there.

-At times you may think you’re lost but then another marker pops up and you’re good to go.
-Thanks so much to the lovely people hanging up those markers!
+At times you may think you’re a bit lost, but then another marker pops up, and you’re good to continue.

 There is some confusion around the actual name of this natural water hole.
-Some call it Mermaids Pool, others like to call it Mermaid Pool and then there’s websites that refer to it as Mermaid Pools.
+Some call it Mermaids Pool, others like to call it Mermaid Pool, and then there’s websites that refer to it as Mermaid Pools.
 Google Maps names it “Mermaids Pool”, but the sign at the bridge at the start of the track says “Mermaid Pools”.
-We prefer to stick to Mermaid Pools!

 1. Bridge to Mermaid Pools